rocicorp/repliear/README.md

 - Add instructions about provisioning Supabase and working locally
 - Publish `resolver` or whatever is necessary to not have it in `util`
 - Factor out the server into some separate open source repo
+- If possible, switch to using Supabase's built-in realtime support for the poke